Easy Overnight Sourdough Cinnamon Rolls Recipe

 1. Prepare the dough:

-• In a bowl of a stand mixer, on low/medium speed, combine the flour, active sourdough starter, milk (or water), melted butter, eggs, salt, and maple syrup with a dough hook attachment.
+• In a bowl of a stand mixer, on low/medium speed, combine the flour, active sourdough starter, milk, melted or room temperature butter, eggs, salt, and honey with a dough hook attachment.

-• Mix for about 20-30 minutes.
-You want to be able to slightly stretch your dough out without it ripping apart or being sticky.
+• Mix until it has come together well.
+You want to be able to stretch your dough slightly without it ripping or becoming sticky.

-• Let your dough rest in your mixer and set it in a warm place through the night for your overnight rise.
-Cover with plastic wrap or a damp towel.
+• Let your dough rest in your mixer or a separate bowl, and set it in a warm place overnight for your overnight rise.
+Cover with plastic wrap.

-• Dough should double through the night if you are using an active sourdough starter.
-I like for my dough to be set aside no later than 8/9 pm for the night to ensure a good rise.
+• Dough will double through the night if you are using an active sourdough starter.

 The Next Day/Next Morning